Chris Fieggen – 1960s Pioneer Programmer

 From the outset, the ANZ Bank had made the assumption that women might be ideally suited to the Analyst/Programmer roles.
 After all, a computer program is like a “recipe”, and women in the 1960s still largely filled the traditional gender role of “cooks” in most households.
 It would be right up their alley, correct?

 Sadly, that stereotypical assumption was wrong.
 The fact that a man or woman may cook, and may be good at following a set recipe, didn't necessarily make them good at creating a recipe – nor even of understanding the reasoning behind each of the ingredients or steps.
-Perhaps a “chef” would have been closer to the mark.
+Perhaps being a “chef” would have been closer to the mark than being a “cook”.

 In a strange twist, it turned out that a different gender stereotype might have been correct.
 As more women gradually came on board in later years, it turned out that those who were good at knitting were typically good at programming!